In this article:

 The vitamin C in oranges helps reduce plaque formation in the arteries.
 It also improves nitric oxide production, enhances vasodilation, and improves heart health.

 The flavanone hesperidin found in oranges may help lower both cholesterol levels and blood pressure.
+However, current studies have shown that oranges and orange juice have both positive and negative effects on cholesterol levels.
+(7)(8)

 ALSO READ: 13 Foods That Keep Your Heart Healthy